-Goal 2, R1: Protect workers from occupational exposure to excessive heat and provide information on occupational protections and available resources.
+Protect workers from occupational exposure to excessive heat and provide information on occupational protections and available resources.

-• This effort calls for partnering with local health departments and community-based organizations working with farmworkers and other outdoor workers.
+• This effort calls for partnering with local health departments and communitybased organizations working with farmworkers and other outdoor workers, as well as reaching and educating employers with indoor workers in high risk industries, including the informal and service economies, about addressing heat hazards.

-Agencies: Health and Human Services Agency; Department of Public Health | Department of Food and Agriculture | Labor and Workforce Development Agency; Department of Industrial Relations Division of Occupational Safety and Health
+Agencies: Health and Human Services Agency; Department of Public Health |

+Department of Food and Agriculture | Labor and Workforce Development Agency; Department of Industrial Relations Division of Occupational Safety and Health

+TRACK B -GOAL 2, R2:

-Goal 2, R2: Identify education opportunities and strategic enforcement strategies to protect workers impacted by extreme heat from heat illness and other health & safety and labor law issues.
+Identify education opportunities and strategic enforcement strategies to protect workers impacted by extreme heat from heat illness and other health & safety and labor law issues.